sajjadghorbani80/WebOnline-Game/README.md

 10. Writing services and queries
 11. Using jwt token
 12. Add readme version 4
+13. Session manegement

 <br>

 ## :hammer_and_wrench: Requirements for run project
-1. Node.js
-2. npm
-3. Docker (for run project with Docker)
+1. Docker (for run project with Docker)
-4. PostgreSql
+2. PostgreSql
 <br>

 ## :arrow_forward: Run the project